 # pi ≈ 3.14142 ± 0.00324 (95% CI)

-The √N scaling tells you something awkward: to gain one extra digit of precision in your Monte Carlo estimate you need 100x more simulations.
-That is why variance reduction techniques (importance sampling, antithetic variates, control variates, stratification) are so valuable — they give you the equivalent of more samples without actually drawing them.
+The √N scaling carries an inconvenient implication: gaining one additional digit of precision in a Monte Carlo estimate requires 100 times more simulations.
+This is precisely why variance-reduction techniques (importance sampling, antithetic variates, control variates, stratification) are valuable.
+They provide the statistical equivalent of additional samples without the need to draw them.

 The Bootstrap

-Bootstrap resampling — drawing with replacement from your observed sample and recomputing a statistic — is a non-parametric descendant of the CLT.
-You do not need to know the sampling distribution in closed form; you approximate it by simulation.
-When n is moderate and your statistic is a smooth function of sample moments (means, correlations, regression coefficients), the bootstrap works because the CLT works — the bootstrap distribution mirrors the sampling distribution asymptotically.
+Bootstrap resampling — drawing observations with replacement from the original sample and recomputing a statistic — is a non-parametric descendant of the CLT.
+It does not require knowledge of the sampling distribution in closed form; the distribution is instead approximated by simulation.
+When n is moderate and the statistic is a smooth function of sample moments (means, correlations, regression coefficients), the bootstrap succeeds because the CLT succeeds: the bootstrap distribution mirrors the sampling distribution asymptotically.

 def bootstrap_ci(data, stat_fn, n_boot=10_000, alpha=0.05):